Valise-team-8/PlantGrowthMonitoring/README.md

- #Note : The dataset folder link is given here since it is too large to be uploaded to github directly .
-It is divided into day 1 , day 2, day 3. (https://drive.google.com/drive/u/0/folders/1OkgRHBYRSm_R4jTC8WEj-eaWLdkgB36R?lfhs=2)

 # 🌱 Plant Growth Monitoring System

 A comprehensive automated plant growth analysis system using Computer Vision and web-based monitoring dashboard.